August 28 2008 07:55 EDT

 Characteristics Typical Examples

 3. The use of reason and argumentation to establish a point.
 Does a tree falling in a forest with no one around to hear it, make a sound?
-To solve, we distinguish two senses of "sound": (1) hearing—a phenomenological perception and (2) vibration—a longintudinal wave in matter.
+To solve, we distinguish two senses of "sound": (1) hearing—a phenomenological perception and (2) vibration—a longitudinal wave in matter.
+So if no one is there to hear, there is no sound of type 1, but there is sound of type 2, as can be determined by the prior leaving a recording device on the scene.

 3. In practice, philosophy is an attitude, an approach, or even a calling to answer, to ask, or to comment upon certain peculiar kinds of questions.
-As we saw previously, the problems are often relegated to the subdivisions of philosophy: Epistemology, Metaphysics, and Axiology (Ethics and Æsthetics).

 1. Under the assumption that time is a dimension just like any other, the case of the problem of the surprise examination can arise: Suppose students obtain the promise from their teacher that a surprise quiz scheduled be given next week will not be given, if the students demonstrate how they can know, in advance, the day the teacher will give the exam.
-Thus, the students can argue as follows: Assuming the class meets only on Monday, Wednesday, and Friday, the students know the surprise exam cannot be given on Friday because everyone would know Thursday night that the folowing day is the only period left in which to give the exam.
+Thus, the students can argue as follows: Assuming the class meets only on Monday, Wednesday, and Friday, the students know the surprise exam cannot be given on Friday because everyone would know Thursday night that the following day is the only period left in which to give the exam.
 One would think that the teacher could give the exam Wednesday, but since Friday has been eliminated as a possibility, on Tuesday night, the students would know that the only period left in the week would be Wednesday (since Friday has already been eliminated; hence, the exam could not be given Wednesday either.
 Monday, then, is the only possible period left to offer the exam.
 But, of course, the teacher could not give the exam Monday because the students would expect the exam that day.
 Consequently, the teacher cannot give a surprise examination next week.

 1. Is a positron, or even the earlier tachyon, discussed above, associated with backward causation a possible event?
 Consider this paradoxical result.
 Suppose a "positron gun" or a "tachyon gun" would fire a particle going backward in time—it could "trigger" an off-switch to turn off the gun before it could be fired.